 Makita XTS01Z LXT Crown Stapler – Best Cordless Electric Staple Gun

-The Makita XTS01Z is a cordless electric stapler that runs on 18V Li-ion battery.
+The Makita XTS01Z is a battery operated staple gun that runs on 18V Li-ion battery.
 It is a tool designed for a wide range of application.
 The staple gun drives 3.8-inch crown staples between 1/4 inches and 7/8 inches.
 Even better, it can fire T50 staples offering more versatility.
 It is equipped with a knob to regulate depth.
 The magazine of this staple gun is rugged and machined, and it sports an easy release mechanism ensuring fast loading and feeding of staples.
 Plus, you can see the staples remaining through a glass window.

 Makita XTS01Z weighs 5.7 pounds.
 The light weight of the gun, coupled with its ergonomic shape and soft grip makes the gun comfortable to use.
 This gun is recommended for residential construction, woodworking, remodeling and cabinetry among other house tasks.